 10. Hans Moleman

 Who needs the Kwik-E-Mart?
-Well I don’t need it but I certainly want it.
+Well I don't need it but I certainly want it.
 The Kwik-E-Mart is the second most identifiable location in the show.
-It’s the launch site for the plot to many of the show’s most memorable episodes.
-In fact, the Kwik-E-Mart is where Sideshow Bob frames Krusty for robbery and starts the show’s only major ongoing saga.
-Also this LEGO kit comes with a frozen Jasper and that’s just great.
+It's the launch site for the plot to many of the show's most memorable episodes.
+In fact, the Kwik-E-Mart is where Sideshow Bob frames Krusty for robbery and starts the show's only major ongoing saga.
+Also, this awesome LEGO set comes with a frozen Jasper and that's just great.
 If you missed this now retired LEGO set, you can find it on eBay but it'll like cost you over $400 at this point.

 Speaking of Sideshow Bob, here he is in all his pretentious glory.
 Cape Feare is the episode that made me realize just how much I loved The Simpsons.
 It cements Sideshow Bob as Bart's arch nemesis and is absolutely hilarious.
 This figure pays homage to one of the episode's best gags, Bob's repeated run-ins with ill placed rakes.